hellowebbooks/hellowebapp/installation-instructions/starting-your-project.md

 ## Start your Django web app

 Want to see if everything worked?
-In your terminal, head over to your top level hellowebapp folder, and run this command:
+In your terminal, head over to your top level hellowebapp folder and run this command:

 ```
 $ python manage.py runserver